 The first title in the Variorum Collected Studies series was published in 1970.
-Since then close to 2000 titles have appeared in the series, and it has established a well-earned international reputation for the publication of key research across a whole range of subjects within the fields of history.
+Since then over 1000 titles have appeared in the series, and it has established a well-earned international reputation for the publication of key research across a whole range of subjects within the fields of history.
 The history of the medieval world remains central to the series, with Byzantine studies a particular speciality.
 Other major strands include Islamic studies and the histories of philosophy, science and medicine.

 Each title in the Variorum Collected Studies series brings together for the first time a selection of articles by a leading authority on a particular subject.
 These studies are reprinted from a vast range of learned journals, Festschrifts and conference proceedings.
 They are an essential resource making available research that is scattered or inaccessible in all but the most specialized libraries.